Cigarette: Prohibition of tobacco

 A few countries have outlawed tobacco completely or made plans to do so.
 In 2004, Bhutan became the first country in the world to completely outlaw the cultivation, harvesting, production, and sale of tobacco and tobacco products.
 Enforcement of the prohibition increased with the passage of the Tobacco Control Act of Bhutan 2010.
 However, small allowances for personal possession are permitted as long as the possessors can prove that they have paid import duties.
 The Pitcairn Islands had previously banned the sale of cigarettes, but it now permits sales from a government-run store.
-The Pacific island of Niue hopes to become the next country to prohibit the sale of tobacco.
+The Pacific island of Niue hopes to become the next country to prohibit the sale of tobacco as of 2008.
 Iceland is also proposing banning tobacco sales from shops, making it prescription-only and therefore dispensable only in pharmacies on doctor's orders.
 Singapore and the Australian state of Tasmania have proposed a 'tobacco free millennium generation initiative' by banning the sale of all tobacco products to anyone born in and after the year 2000.

 In March 2012, Brazil became the world's first country to ban all flavored tobacco including menthols.
 It also banned the majority of the estimated 600 additives used, permitting only eight.
 This regulation applies to domestic and imported cigarettes.
-Tobacco manufacturers had 18 months to remove the noncompliant cigarettes, 24 months to remove the other forms of noncompliant tobacco.
+Tobacco manufacturers had 18 months to remove noncompliant cigarettes, and 24 months to remove other forms of noncompliant tobacco.
 Under sharia law, the consumption of cigarettes by Muslims is prohibited.